kalw/docker-ansible/README.md

 $ansible -m ping -i host.file
 ```

-If you're on osx w/docker-for-mac remember that you're home (/Users/my_user) only is accessible to docker volume mounts.
+If you're on osx w/docker-for-mac remember that your home (/Users/my_user) is only accessible to docker volume mounts.

 Then you can use commands: